cosmostation/cosmostation-docs/docs/User Guide/Cosmostation Extension/3-transfer-coins.md

 # Transfer coins

-Transfer coins with just a click via Cosmostation Wallet Extension.
+Transfer coins with just one click via Cosmostation Wallet Extension.

 :::caution
-Currently Cosmostation Wallet Extension **DOES NOT SUPPORT IBC TRANSFER.**
+Cosmostation Wallet Extension currently **DOES NOT SUPPORT IBC TRANSFERS.**

-If you are trying to send it to different chain, send button will be inactivated.
+If you are trying to send assets to a different chain, the send button will be deactivated.
 :::

 ## Receive

-> You can click **'Deposit'** button to copy the address to the clipboard or you can scan QR code.
+> Click **'Deposit'** to copy the address to the clipboard or scan the QR code.

 ![Receive](/img/guide/extension/transfer/deposit.png)

 ## Send

-> The following process is for the people who want to send funds to different address.
+> The following process is for users sending assets to a different address.

-`Step 1` Enter 'Recipient address', 'Amount', and 'Memo' Memo is optional but it is required for sending it to centralized cryptocurrency exchanges.
-Centralized cryptocurrency exchanges will ask you to enter a memo for identification when you make a deposit.
+`Step 1` Enter 'Recipient address', 'Amount,' and 'Memo.'
+The memo field is optional but required for sending to specific centralized cryptocurrency exchanges.
+Centralized exchanges will ask you to enter a memo for identification when you make a deposit.

 :::warning
-Please make sure that you enter the correct recipient address.
+Make sure that you enter the correct recipient address.

-Entering incorrect address will result loss of funds and responsibility of entering correct information is on the user.
+Entering an incorrect address may result in loss of funds and responsibility of entering the correct address is on the user.
 :::

-`Step 2, 3` Check transaction info and confirm.
+`Step 2, 3` Check the transaction information and confirm.

 ![Send](/img/guide/extension/transfer/send.png)